BV-BRC/p3_genome_annotation/app_specs/GenomeAnnotationGenbankTest.md

-# Application specfication: GenomeAnnotationGenbankTest
+# Application specification: GenomeAnnotationGenbankTest

 This is the application specification for service with identifier GenomeAnnotationGenbankTest.

-The backend script implementing the application is [App-GenomeAnnotationGenbankTest](service-scripts/App-GenomeAnnotationGenbankTest.pm).
+The backend script implementing the application is [App-GenomeAnnotationGenbankTest](../service-scripts/App-GenomeAnnotationGenbankTest.pm).

+The raw JSON file for this specification is [GenomeAnnotationGenbankTest.json](GenomeAnnotationGenbankTest.json).

 This service performs the following task:   Calls genes and functionally annotate input contig set.